fahmi-machtwatch/catalyst-ui/packages/xms/src/provider/README.md

 # Provider

-Wrap XMS Component with config, use this component if there are components hit into endpoint
+Wrap XMS Component with config, use this component if there are components hit into some endpoint

 ## Usage